Part B - Independent Learning

 4. Use Authentic Learning Materials

-5. Involve learners in lesson planning
+5. Involve Learners in Lesson Planning

 These diaries can form a dialogue between the teacher and the learners which is mutually beneficial.
-It is an opportunity for teachers to see which areas students find interesting and where they might be having problems, and also it is a vehicle for students to reflect and write (or draw) honest comments about their learning.
+It is an opportunity for teachers to see which areas students find interesting and where they might be having problems, and it is also a vehicle for students to reflect and write (or draw) honest comments about their learning.

-7. Build reflection and extension into activities
+7. Build Reflection and Extension into Activities

-8 Encourage self and peer editing
+8 Encourage Self and Peer-editing

 Before students hand in their work for marking, teachers could encourage them to check it carefully with a friend.
 Teachers could help them make an editing checklist which encourages students to check for errors that they frequently make.

-9. Provide Activities that require higher thinking skills
+9. Provide Activities that Require Higher Thinking Skills

 Students must complete “gateway assignments” which encourage the student to demonstrate their learning successes in a meaningful way.
-These exercises allow students to show their understanding by producing actual work that relates to the real world of the student—an essay, a lab report, a presentation, a portfolio, a drawing, a song or some other demonstration of competency.
+These exercises allow students to show their understanding by producing actual work that relates to the real world of the student - an essay, a lab report, a presentation, a portfolio, a drawing, a song or some other demonstration of competency.

 10. Set Learning Goals